kidskoding/pg/README.md

 # pg
-a powerful demonstration of a headless application using postgres with a Rust backend, powered by tokio, axum, reqwest, and clap
+a headless template application that demonstrates using Rust as a backend and postgres SQL to store users' username, email, and passwords